ChaosLime/ShareMoor/README.md

 To deploy, please install the following dependies in their respective locations:

-Current uses of exiftool are delivered as zip files.
+Current uses of Exiftool 12.06 and are delivered contained with a zip file.
-Please unpack and put in locations specfied below.
+Please unpack it within the contents of package below.
 Script to automate coming soon.
-If zip files below are missing, please download from the respective website.
+If zip file is missing, please download from the respective website.

 Exiftool:
 https://exiftool.org/